 How can ECS help?

 We have produced a set of model documents for use with voluntary workers which are designed to give you the clarity you need when engaging voluntary workers.
-We have also have packs for use with volunteers, employees and office holders.
+We have also have packs for use with volunteers, employees, office holders and workers.

 This information has been provided by solicitors working for Edward Connor Solicitors.
 It is designed for the purpose of knowledge sharing only and does not constitute legal advice.